UCL-BLIC/nf-ginkgo/docs/usage.md

     * Bins have all the same size
 * `variable` [default]
     * Bins are adjusted for mappability along the genome.

+### `--read_length`
+Pre-calculated variable length in Ginkgo are adjusted for mappability.
+As the mappability depends on the read length, this option allows you to select the most appropriate read length for your library.
+This value is ignored if you use fixed length bins.
+Possible values are: `48`, `76`, `101`, `150`.

+The default read length is `76`.

 ### `--ginkgo_binsize`